Christmas gift guide for children and teens with a disability

 "We know that the outcomes are best for children and young people with acquired brain injury when the rehab activities follow their own interests.
 Adapted toys can help break down barriers related to physical or cognitive difficulties and enable them to play as independently as possible.”

 What child doesn’t like bubbles?!
-This machine has been adapted to be operated with an accessible switch.
+This bubble machine has been adapted to be operated with an accessible switch, while this remote-controlled bubble machine has an LED lighting feature.
 Bubbles can help develop focus and social interaction.
-Using an accessible bubble machine, the children at TCT School controlled their own bubble machine at their school prom this year.
+Using an accessible bubble machine, pupils at The Children's Trust School controlled their own bubbles at birthday parties this year.

 This scotty dog comes with two large buttons that allow the dog to walk forwards and to bark.
 It also comes with accessories.
 This helps encourage children’s mobility and caring for their pets.
 Other dog breeds are available too!

-These car racing circuits come with two racing cars and has been adapted to work with a button switch mount.
+The My First Scalextric - switch adapted set comes with two racing cars and has been adapted to work with switches.
 This can help improve concentration and it’s a great game to play with friends, which helps with social interaction.
 It also teaches children how to take turns.
-There is the My First Scalextric - switch adapted set and the Scalextric Endurance - switch adapted set.

 This light-up board is popular for reluctant drawers as they can practise handwriting and drawing in a fun way.
-The see-through board lights up and animates the drawing/writing.
+The transparent board lights up and animates the drawing/writing.

 The Xbox adaptive controller is designed for gamers with limited mobility.
 It works with a range of devices (mounts, switches, buttons and joysticks) that can be bought separately.
 Amy said: “It’s great to use in gaming groups as everyone can join in.”